borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 Note that the configuration file is organized into distinct sections, each with a section name like `location:` or `storage:`.
 So take care that if you uncomment a particular option, also uncomment its containing section name, or else borgmatic won't recognize the option.
+Also be sure to use spaces rather than tabs for indentation; YAML does not allow tabs.

 You can also get the same sample configuration file from the [configuration reference](https://torsion.org/borgmatic/docs/reference/configuration.md), the authoritative set of